 Every new map starts with a basemap.
 In an ArcGIS organization, the administrator chooses the default basemap and sets its extent.
-This lesson assumes that your default basemap is the Topographic basemap and that its default extent is the contiguous United States.
+This lesson assumes that your default basemap is the Topographic basemap and that its default extent is the world.
 If your settings are different, you'll make changes as needed in the first section.

 Create a new map

 - If a map is already open in your browser, click Modify Map in the upper right corner of the page.
 Then, click New Map and choose Create New Map.
 In the Open map window, click Yes, Open the Map.